zhizhongheik/Exercise_2/README.md

 # Exercise_2
 for work

-All code run in cloab
+All code run in colab, data set all in colab file.